jpignata/blog/articles/server-sent-events.md

 It's essentially a completely separate protocol from HTTP that provides a full-duplex connection which makes it more attractive for applications that require low-latency bi-directional communication.
-The trade-off is that since it's separate from HTTP there's some complexity in implementing it.
-For example, much of the HTTP infrastructure deployed out in the wild isn't necessarily aware of WebSockets and can't allow the protocol to traverse it.
+The trade-off is that since it's not HTTP there's added complexity in implementing it.
+For example, much of the HTTP infrastructure deployed out in the wild isn't necessarily aware of WebSockets and consequently the protocol's traffic can't traverse it.
 As it stands today getting a WebSockets-speaking server propped up behind a traditional load balancer can prove to be somewhat painful.

 SSE doesn't have any of this overhead as it uses traditional HTTP for transport.
 It's directed at real-world network environments so it has features like